Johanil/BDA-Project/BDA-project/README.md

 Column information is retrieved from: https://www.msb.se/contentassets/319560083841487f84dbbad048c84152/brand-fakta.pdf (2022-01-11)

-The following is an example of a row from the fire risk dataset, note that only PunktID, Kommun, Datum, FWI and FWI-index has only been used for our analysis.
+The following is an example of a row from the fire risk dataset, note that  PunktID, Kommun, Datum, FWI and FWI-index are the only values used for this projects analysis.

 | PunktID | E      | N       | Kommun | Datum      | Temp | Tmedel | Nederbord | RH   | Vindhastighet | Vindriktning | FFMC | DMC | DC    | ISI | BUI | FWI | FWI\_index | HBV\_o | HBV\_u | HBV | HBV\_index | Gras |
 | ------- | ------ | ------- | ------ | ---------- | ---- | ------ | --------- | ---- | ------------- | ------------ | ---- | --- | ----- | --- | --- | --- | ---------- | ------ | ------ | --- | ---------- | ---- |